 Our responsibility is to express opinions on these financial statements based on our audit.
 We did not audit the financial statements of the blended and aggregate discretely presented component units.
-The financial statements of the University of South Florida Health Sciences Center Self-Insurance Program, a blended component unit, represent 3.6 percent, 2.2 percent, 5.8 percent, and 0.8 percent, respectively, of the assets, liabilities, net position, and revenues reported for the University of South Florida.
+The financial statements of the University of South Florida Health Sciences Center Self-Insurance Program, a blended component unit, represent 3.9 percent, 2.2 percent, 7 percent, and 1 percent, respectively, of the assets, liabilities, net position, and revenues reported for the University of South Florida.
 The financial statements of the aggregate discretely presented component units represents 100 percent of the transactions and account balances of the discretely presented component units columns.
-Those financial statements were audited by other auditors whose reports have been furnished to us, and our opinions, insofar as they relate to the amounts included for the blended and aggregate discretely presented component units.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the
+Those financial statements were audited by other auditors whose reports have been furnished to us, and our opinions, insofar as they relate to the amounts included for the blended and aggregate discretely presented component units, are based solely on the reports of the other auditors.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller

-Comptroller General of the United States.
+General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
 The financial statements of the blended component unit were not audited in accordance with Government Auditing Standards.